nickfargo/state/_includes/content/docs/getting-started.md

 #### [Step 0 — The `state` function](#getting-started--the-state-function)

-The **State** module is exported as a function called `state`, which can be used for either of two purposes:
+The **State** module is exported as a function named `state`, which can be used for either of two purposes:

 ##### Implementing state into an object